tevaughan/how-to-program/how-to-program.md

 However, the more advanced the usage, the deeper the control of the device by way of the program, the greater the degree to which the device's behavior might be altered.
-So what I typically mean by "advanced usage" is the construction of a program that could write to every one of the device's sensory outputs and read from every one of the device's sensory inputs.
+So what I typically mean by "advanced usage" is the construction of a program that can write to every one of the device's sensory outputs, can read from every one of the device's sensory inputs, and can be stored in a permanent way in the device to modify its behavior.

 ## A Brief History of Computing